All comparisonsPassword Managers

 Bitwarden

-Passbolt fails first because it requires running and maintaining a self hosted server instance.
+Passbolt fails first because it requires running or maintaining a self-hosted server instance before the password manager.

 Verdict